licongcui/documentation/physiomimi-tool-description.md

 > VISAGE has two main components:

-> 1. Query Builder, with ontology-driven terminology support and visual controls such as slider bar and checkboxes;
+> 1. Query Builder, with terminology support and visual controls such as slider bar and checkboxes;

-> 2. Query Manager, which stores and labels queries for reuse and sharing;
+> 2. Query Manager, which stores and labels queries for reuse and sharing.

 > Go to Physio-MIMI website https://mimi.case.edu<sup>[Fig01]</sup>.
 Sign in if you already have an account registered, otherwise please Sign Up to request access (red box).